oracle/terraform-provider-oci/website/docs/d/golden_gate_deployments.html.markdown

 * `compartment_id` - (Required) The ID of the compartment in which to list resources.
 * `display_name` - (Optional) A filter to return only the resources that match the entire 'displayName' given.
+* `fqdn` - (Optional) A filter to return only the resources that match the 'fqdn' given.
+* `lifecycle_sub_state` - (Optional) A filter to return only the resources that match the 'lifecycleSubState' given.
 * `state` - (Optional) A filter to return only the resources that match the 'lifecycleState' given.